myleswrite/Comma-to-Colon/README.md

 + CSV — For reading and writing CSV files
 + OS — For accessing the file system
-+ Tkinter — For file dialog boxes (you could rewrite the script to remove this one if you don't wnat to use Tkinter)
++ Tkinter — For file dialog boxes (you could rewrite the script to remove this one if you don't want to use Tkinter)

 ### Kirby licences